foomio/foomio/README.md

 - 👋 Hi, I’m  Funmi.
 - 👀 I’m interested in cloud technology and game development.

-- 📫 How to reach me: foomi.business@gmail.com
+- 📫 How to reach me: foomi.business@gmail.com ☀
-- Like my work and want to support me?☀️My Tip Jar is $sshandhoney on cash app
+- ❤️ If you like my work and want to support me, my Tip Jar is $sshandhoney on cash app !

 <!---